Summer Pre-College Programs Directory for High School Students

 Participants: Rising sophomores through rising seniors are eligible to participate (Chamber Music Camp is open to 7th through 12th graders).
 Program website: Malone University Academic Summer Camps

-Program: University of Maryland Young Scholars Program – July 12 – 31, 2015: College Park, Maryland Description: This summer, the Young Scholars Program invites high school students with exceptional ability and promise to an outstanding pre-college experience at the University of Maryland.
-From July 12 – 31, motivated students pursue academic interests, discover career opportunities, and earn three university credits.
+Program: University of Maryland Young Scholars Program for High School Students: College Park, Maryland Description: This summer, the Young Scholars Program invites high school students with exceptional ability and promise to an outstanding pre-college experience at the University of Maryland.
+The program provides motivated students with the opportunity to pursue academic interests, discover career opportunities, and earn three university credits.
 Dynamic faculty challenge Young Scholars to explore bold ideas and new ways of learning.
 During three extraordinary weeks, students engage in creative problem solving with equally talented peers from across the United States and around the world.

 Young Scholars enroll in one three-credit course and devote a large part of their time attending class, studying, working on projects, and preparing for exams.
 Learning continues with college seminars, workshops, and social activities.
 Participants have access to many of the same world-class facilities used by Maryland’s full-time college students.
 This summer, explore life at the University of Maryland with the Young Scholars Program!

-Program: University of Maryland Young Scholars Discovery – July 19 – 31, 2015: College Park Maryland Description: Young Scholars Discovery welcomes middle school students to a remarkable learning opportunity at the University of Maryland.
-From July 19 – 31, Discovery nurtures academically talented students who share similar interests, abilities, and goals.
+Program: University of Maryland Young Scholars Discovery for Middle School Students: College Park Maryland Description: Young Scholars Discovery welcomes middle school students to a remarkable learning opportunity at the University of Maryland.
+Discovery nurtures academically talented students who share similar interests, abilities, and goals.
 Discovery scholars engage with experts in innovative fields, collaborate during interactive seminars, and learn about university life at Maryland.